 "We need to change our thinking from neo-colonialism," he said.
 "The West cares about themselves first.
 We also need to care about ourselves first."

 The United Kingdom summoned Kenya's ambassador to London Wednesday to complain that Kenya had not arrested al-Bashir, its Foreign Office said.

 "We made clear that the British government expects the government of Kenya to stand by its obligations under the Rome Statute (that established the ICC), and as a U.N. member state," Foreign Office Minister Alistair Burt said Wednesday.

 "I am disappointed that President Bashir of Sudan last week travelled to Kenya in defiance of International Criminal Court arrest warrants for war crimes, crimes against humanity and genocide," he said.

-The International Criminal Court has protested al-Bashir's visit to the U.N.
-Security Council.
+The International Criminal Court has protested to the U.N.
+Security Council about al-Bashir's visit, which was to mark the implementation of the new Kenyan constitution.

 The Sudanese leader is wanted by the court in The Hague, Netherlands, on allegations of war crimes and genocide in western Sudan's Darfur region, where violence that erupted in 2003 has left at least 300,000 people dead.

-Kenya and the African Union rejected that stance, saying that the U.N.
+Kenya and the African Union say that the U.N.
 Security Council has not acted on a request to defer proceedings against al-Bashir for one year.

 "The prime minister is against the invitation because Omar al-Bashir has been indicted by the ICC and Kenya is a signatory to the court.
 It sends wrong signals in regard to Kenya's commitment to the ICC and also Kenya's respect for human rights," said Onyango.